 The Hungarian Parliament is most beautiful from the Buda side (seen from Batthyány Tér) or from the Fishermen’s Bastion.
-If you want it even better, enjoy the view from a Danube Cruise in the night!
+If you want it even better, enjoy the view from a Danube Cruise at night!

 Hungarian Parliament visitor information

-It is possible to visit the Parliament from Monday to Friday between 8.00 and 18.00, Saturdays between 8.00 and 16.00 and Sundays between 8.00 and 14.00.
+It is possible to visit the Parliament from Monday to Friday between 8.00 and 18.00, Saturdays between 8.00 and 16.00, and Sundays between 8.00 and 14.00.
 Entrance costs 2000 HUF for citizens of EU nations, while the price is 4000 HUF for everyone else.
-There are guided tours in English in the Parliament at 10.00, 12.00 and 14.00 every day.
-There are also guided tours available inside the Parliament in German, Spanish, French, Italian, Russian and Hebrew.
-To visit the Parliament you need to bring your passport (if you are a member of the EU) and you need to meet by gate number 10, next to the big black stone/torch and facing the Museum of Ethnography.
+There are guided tours in English in the Parliament at 10.00, 12.00, and 14.00 every day.
+There are also guided tours available inside the Parliament in German, Spanish, French, Italian, Russian, and Hebrew.
+To visit the Parliament you need to bring your passport (if you are a member of the EU) and you need to meet by gate number 10.

 When do they turn on the lights on the Parliament building?